-Columbia County Workers' Compensation Attorney
+Columbia County Workers' Compensation Attorneys

 The Workers' Compensation Act provides for the payment of benefits to workers' injured on the job.
 Injuries include occupational diseases and any aggravation or acceleration of a non-work related condition that reduces your ability to work or results in death.
 Benefits to the employee may occur in the following forms: